gomorizsolt/repo-info-cli/README.md

 node src/index.js --help
 ```

-You can optionally create a [symlink](https://docs.npmjs.com/cli/link) as though the package is installed globally.
+You can optionally create a [symlink](https://docs.npmjs.com/cli/link) as if the package is installed globally.

 ```sh
 npm link